hturnbull93/makers_notes/week_notes/week3.md

 I will move towards the **Explain the basics of how the web works** goal by doing the following:

 - [x] Work on the [Servers 1 skills workshop]
+- [ ] Work on the [Servers 2 skills workshop]

 ---

-## Week 3 Afternoon Challenge - Battle
+## Week 3 Afternoon Challenge - Battles

-[GitHub repo]() with all Learning Objectives, notes, and code.
+[GitHub repo](https://github.com/hturnbull93/battles) with all Learning Objectives, notes, and code.

 ---